There are various misdemeanor and felony firearm and weapons charges in Michigan.

 The Weapon and Firearm Criminal Defense Attorneys

-As can be seen above, the laws regarding weapons can be confusing if someone is not familiar with them.
+As can be seen above, the laws regarding misdemeanor and felony firearm charges can be confusing if someone is not familiar with them.
 Actions that one may assume are legal may actually be illegal.
-When someone is charged with a crime involving a firearm, the stakes are high, and everything possible must be done by a defense attorney to help the client avoid a conviction and/or a jail sentence if possible.
+When someone is charged with a misdemeanor or felony firearm charge, the stakes are high, and everything possible must be done by a defense attorney to help the client avoid a conviction and/or a jail sentence if possible.

 The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have an unparalleled track record of successfully defending clients on misdemeanor and felony firearm and weapon-related charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.